Leadership. Education. Equity.

 In 1913, Woodrow Wilson served as President of the United States, the women’s suffrage movement was gaining momentum, and 15,000 licensed vehicles were registered in Nebraska.
 The first commercial airline flight was a year away and the events triggering The Great War were becoming visible on the horizon.
 It was also the year the Department of School Administration began preparing administrators for elementary and secondary schools at the University of Nebraska-Lincoln.

 In the hundred-plus years that have followed, we’ve expanded from our roots in PK-12 to include masters and doctoral programs higher education.
-Today, the Department of Educational Administration (EDAD) serves nearly 400 graduate students in both P-12 and higher education in Nebraska, across the USA, and globally.
+Today, the Department of Educational Administration (EDAD) serves over 300 graduate students in both P-12 and higher education in Nebraska, across the USA, and globally.
 Our alums serve as principals, superintendents, student affairs professionals, admissions counselors, residence life coordinators, academic advisors, directors, and more.
 They’re faculty members and leaders in community colleges and on college and university campuses.
 They serve as researchers, professors, presidents, deans, vice-chancellors, and commissioners.
 They’re movers, shakers, scholars, and leaders.
 Huskers.